SnickCH/InsurgencySandstormDedicatedServer/README.md

 ## Timeline

+18.May 2020 - Mods are now supported, as long as they work on Linux.
+To support this, I had to add an empty folder "Mods".Make sure your mods work with Linux before you use them with this container.

-15.05.2020 - The base image has been changed to debian:buster-slim When creating the image, the latest libraries are now used (no longer attached to a version)
+15.May.2020 - The base image has been changed to debian:buster-slim When creating the image, the latest libraries are now used (no longer attached to a version)

 11.May 2020 – official public release